caglarorhan/chrome-extensions-development-notes/chrome-extensions-development-notes.md

 After first manifest.json creation step with the basic informations above.
 You can develop and test in your local with chrome browser.

-Follow these steps to create an chrome extension and add i to your browser:
+Follow these steps to create a chrome extension and add it to your browser:
 - Create a folder and put a simple manifest.json file like written above
-- Open a chrome browser and open extensions page (chrome://extensions/) Or open it from  _**Customize and Control Google Chrome**_ menu (tri dots on a row, at the most right top of Chrome window) ⇒ More Tools ⇒ Extensions
+- Open a chrome browser and open extensions page (chrome://extensions/) Or open it from  _**Customize and Control Google Chrome**_ menu (three dots on a row, at the most right top of Chrome window) ⇒ More Tools ⇒ Extensions
-- On this Extensions page activate Developer mode with switch on the upper right corner.
+- On this Extensions page, activate Developer mode from the switch (upper right corner).
 - When you switch-on the developer mode you can see every extensions has unique ID.
-And a menu appears on top which inludes 3 buttons.
+And a menu appears on top, which includes 3 buttons.

-From right to left:
+Buttons from right to left:
 - **Update** button updates the extensions page (so the list of extensions, and extensions themselves).
-- **Pack Extension** button asks you the folder of spesific (you choose) extension and compile it to **_.crx_** file.
-While doing this it asks for _**.pem**_ (provate key) file
+- **Pack Extension** button asks you the folder of specific (you choose) extension and compile it to **_.crx_** file.
+While doing this it asks for _**.pem**_ (private key) file, don't worry, it creates if you can't pick one.
+The important of pem file is to recompiling processes, you need it again if you would compile.
+You need same file again.
+I can suggest create a second folder to encapsulate these files.